 Be Inspired – read Jesse’s story

-It’s very difficult to describe the effect that Jesse had on board Lord Nelson in Auckland earlier this year.
+It’s very difficult to describe the effect that Jesse had on board Lord Nelson during a voyage from Auckland.
 Very hard indeed.
 The reason many of us were on that trip was to be wowed by the stunning coastline of New Zealand and captivated by the Bay of Islands.
 As it happened, they played second fiddle to a sixteen-year-old girl who surprised everyone.

 As the crew began to mix over the first few days, it became very clear that Jesse was a sweet, interesting, engaging young lady.